Nunsense: Sequels

-The show's astounding success prompted six sequels.
-The first, Nunsense 2: The Second Coming, takes place six weeks after the sisters have staged their first benefit.
+The show's solid success prompted six sequels.
+Nunsense 2: The Second Coming takes place six weeks after the sisters have staged their first benefit.
 This time the grateful nuns are presenting a show to thank all the people who supported them in their freshman outing, but chaos erupts when two Franciscans come to claim Sister Mary Amnesia—who has won the Publishers Clearing House Sweepstakes—as one of their own, and the nuns learn a talent scout is in the audience to see them strut their stuff.
-An audience-participation bingo game is only one of the show's many highlights.
+An audience-participation bingo game is among the show's highlights.

-The second, Sister Amnesia's Country Western Nunsense Jamboree, is presented as a stop on the promotional tour for the nun's new album, I Could've Gone to Nashville, released after she regained her memory and discovered she really was Sister Mary Paul, a former country singer.
-In this edition the audience participates in a rousing auction.
+Sister Amnesia's Country Western Nunsense Jamboree, the third installment, is presented as a stop on the promotional tour for the nun's new album, I Could've Gone to Nashville, released after she regained her memory and discovered she really was Sister Mary Paul, a former country singer.
+The audience participates in a rousing auction.

-The third, Nuncrackers: The Nunsense Christmas Musical, a behind-the-scenes look at a holiday television special taped by the sisters for Public-access television cable TV in their convent basement studio, culminates in a wild spoof of Tchaikovsky’s classic ballet.
+Nuncrackers: The Nunsense Christmas Musical, fourth in the series, offers a behind-the-scenes look at a holiday television special taped by the sisters for public-access television cable TV in their convent basement studio, and culminates in a wild spoof of Tchaikovsky's classic ballet.

-In the fourth, Meshuggah-Nuns!, the sisters are on a "Faiths of All Nations" cruise when the on-board cast of Fiddler on the Roof gets seasick, prompting the ship's captain to ask them to put on a show.
+Meshuggah-Nuns!, the fifth installment, finds the sisters on a "Faiths of All Nations" cruise when the on-board cast of Fiddler on the Roof gets seasick, prompting the ship's captain to ask the sisters to put on a show.

-The fifth edition, Nunsensations: The Nunsense Vegas Revue takes the sisters to the Nevada gambling mecca when a parishioner offers them $10,000 to perform in a club.
+Nunsensations: The Nunsense Vegas Revue, sixth in the series, takes the sisters to the Nevada gambling mecca when a parishioner offers them $10,000 to perform in a club.
 After being convinced "what happens in Vegas, stays in Vegas", the Reverend Mother agrees, and before long the nuns are clad in feathers and sequins and wowing the crowd at the Pump Room in the Mystique Motor Lodge.

-The sixth installment, Nunset Boulevard premiered November 2009 in Chanhassen, Minnesota.
+Nunset Boulevard, the seventh installment, premiered November 2009 in Chanhassen, Minnesota.
 The Little Sisters of Hoboken are thrilled by an invitation to sing at the Hollywood Bowl, until they arrive and realize they're booked into the Hollywood Bowl-A-Rama, a bowling alley with a cabaret lounge, rather than the famed venue they anticipated.
-While trying to present their all-new variety show, the sisters have to contend with announcements from the bowling alley loudspeakers as well as activity on the lanes.
+The sisters must contend with announcements from the bowling alley loudspeakers as well as activity on the lanes while trying to present their latest variety show.
 Rumors of a new movie musical about Dolores Hart inspire the sisters to audition for roles.